alphagov/publisher/README.md

 ```shell
 rake api_clients:create[publisher,publisher@example.com,asset-manager,signin]
 ```

+- [calendars](https://github.com/alphagov/calendars) - provides bank holiday information to feed into working days calculator.
+Working days calculator is used to generate deadlines for fact checks.

 ### Running the application

 If you're just interested in running the Publisher locally, with a minimum of interaction